ezralanglois/arachnid/docs/reconstruction.rst

 .. sourcecode:: sh

-	$ spi-project
+	$ sp-project
 	ERROR:root:Option --input-files requires a value - found empty
-	#  Program:	spi-project
+	#  Program:	sp-project
 	#  Version:	0.0.1

 	#  Generate all the scripts and directories for a pySPIDER project
 	#
-	#  $ spi-project micrograph_files* -o project-name -r raw-reference -e extension -w 4 --apix 1.2 --voltage 300 --cs 2.26 --pixel-diameter 220 --scatter-doc ribosome
+	#  $ sp-project micrograph_files* -o project-name -r raw-reference -e extension -w 4 --apix 1.2 --voltage 300 --cs 2.26 --pixel-diameter 220 --scatter-doc ribosome
 	#

 	input-files:                            #               (-i)    List of input filenames containing micrographs
 	output:                                 #               (-o)    Output directory with project name
-	raw-reference:                          #               (-r)    Raw reference volume
+	raw-reference:                          #               (-r)    Raw reference volume - optional
-	ext:                                    #               (-e)    Extension for SPIDER (three characters)
-	is-ccd:                         False   #	Set true if the micrographs were collected on a CCD (and have not been processed)
+	is-film:                         False   #		Set true if the micrographs were collected on film (or have been processed)
 	apix:                           0.0     #       Pixel size, A
 	voltage:                        0.0     #       Electron energy, KeV
 	cs:                             0.0     #       Spherical aberration, mm
-	pixel-diameter:                 0       #       Actual size of particle, pixels ...
+	particle-diameter:              0       #       Longest diameter of the particle, angstroms ...

-The values shown above (for brevity only a partial list covering all required parameters) are all required for this script to run.
+The values shown above (for brevity this is only a partial list of all available parameters) are all required for this script to run.

 The values for each option can be set as follows:

 .. sourcecode:: sh

-	$ spi-project ../mic*.tif -o ribosome_70s -r emd_1001.map -e spi -w 4 --apix 1.2 --voltage 300 --cs 2.26 --pixel-diameter 220 --scatter-doc ribosome
+	$ sp-project ../mic*.mrc -o ribosome_70s -r emd_1001.map -e spi -w 4 --apix 1.2 --voltage 300 --cs 2.26 --pixel-diameter 220 --scatter-doc ribosome

 Let's look at each parameter on the command line above.

-The `../mic*.tif` is a list of micrographs.
-The shell in most operating systems understands that `*` is a wildcard character that allows you to select all files in directory `../` that start with `mic` and end with `.tif`.
+The `../mic*.mrc` is a list of micrographs.
+The shell in most operating systems understands that `*` is a wildcard character that allows you to select all files in directory `../` that start with `mic` and end with `.mrc`.
 You do not need to convert the micrographs to SPIDER format, that will be taken care of for you.
 In fact, the micrographs are not converted at all, only the output particle projection windows are required to be in SPIDER format for pySPIDER.